Layr-Labs/eigenda-operator-setup/README.md

 **Step 4:** Start your services again

-Make sure your [.env](.env) file still has correct values in the TODO sections before you restart your node.
+Make sure your `.env` file still has correct values in the TODO sections before you restart your node.

-If there are any specific instructions that needs to be followed for any upgrade, those instructions will be given with the release notes of the specific release.
-Please check the latest [release notes](https://github.com/Layr-Labs/eigenda-operator-setup/releases) on Github and follow the instructions before starting the services again.

 ```
 docker compose up -d